 Distributions will be made on all classes of our common stock at the same time.
 The per share amount of distributions on Class T shares, Class S shares, Class D shares and Class I shares will likely differ because of different allocations of class-specific stockholder servicing fees.
 We expect to use the "record share" method of determining the per share amount of distributions on Class T shares, Class S shares, Class D shares and Class I shares, although our board of directors may choose any other method.
 The "record share" method is one of several distribution calculation methods for multiple-class funds recommended, but not required, by the American Institute of Certified Public Accountants.
 Under this method, the amount to be distributed on our common stock will be increased by the sum of all class-specific stockholder servicing fees for such period.
-Such amount will be divided by the number of our common shares outstanding on the record date.
-Such per share amount will be reduced for each class of common stock by the per share amount of any class-specific stockholder servicing fees allocable to such class.
+Such amount will be divided by the number of our common stock by the per share amount of any class-specific stockholder servicing fees allocable to such class.